icclab/hurtle_sm/README.md

  * `service_manager_admin` - this section is related to the registration of the service with keystone
  * `cloud_controller` - configuration related to the cloudcontroller

+There are two samples provided, one each for OpenShift 2 and OpenShift 3.
 Please see the configuration file `etc/sm.cfg` for further parameter descriptions.
 This service manager framework assumes that the bundle supplied will be deployed using git.